 1) Changes in the sebaceous gland and production of sebum

-One of the almost invariable associations with acne is the increased level of circulating androgens (such as testosterone) which coincides with puberty in males and females.
-High levels of androgens cause both enlargement and trigger increased production of sebum.
-In addition, the sebaceous glands possess the the enzyme 5α-reductase, which converts testosterone to the more potent 5-α-dihydrotestosterone, triggering more sebum production and growth of the sebaceous glands.
+The onset of acne is almost always associated with an increased level of androgens (such as testosterone) in the bloodstream, which coincides with puberty in males and females.
+High levels of androgens cause enlargement of the sebaceous glands and trigger increased production of sebum.
+In addition, the sebaceous glands possess the enzyme 5α-reductase, which converts testosterone to the more potent 5-α-dihydrotestosterone, which results in more sebum production and additional growth of the sebaceous glands.
 This means that the sebaceous glands themselves can be pro-active in scaling up their output of sebum.

 It has been noted that the sebum of patients with acne differs from that of non acne sufferers in a number of ways: